 Super Bowl 60 Betting Odds and Predictions: Can the Bills Finally Deliver?

-The Super Bowl 60 odds provide a glimpse into the favorites and long shots after four weeks of action.
+The Super Bowl 60 odds provide a glimpse into the favorites and long shots after the regular season wrapped up.
 The Philadelphia Eagles are the defending champs, but are they the top bet this year?

 I explore the latest prices, analyze the favorites, and make my 2025-26 Super Bowl predictions in this article!